 The Difference Between the Hotel Industry and the Hospitality Industry

 One common area of confusion concerns the difference between the hotel and the hospitality industry, with many people mistakenly believing the two terms refer to the same thing.
-However, while there is a cross-over, the difference is that the hospitality industry is broader in scope and includes multiple different sectors.
+However, while there is a crossover, the difference is that the hospitality industry is broader in scope and includes multiple different sectors.

 The hotel industry is solely concerned with providing guest accommodation and related services.
 By contrast, the hospitality industry is concerned with leisure in a more general sense.
 As a result, it covers accommodation, restaurants, bars, cafés, nightlife, and many travel and tourism services.